open/close all folders

 - Deliberately invoked during the final portion of the game, as Ciri demonstrates precisely how powerful she is.
 In her playable section in the finale, she has a larger health bar, can one-shot all enemies regardless of level, and instantly teleport across the battlefield to the nearest foe.

 - You'll be hard-pressed to find a Mutation in Blood and Wine that isn't ridiculously overpowered.
 Probably the best among them is Euphoria, which adds a flat increase in sword damage and sign intensity for every point of toxicity Geralt accumulates.
 Combining this with a mixture of already game-breaking potions and decoctions will turn Geralt into a nigh invincible whirling dervish of death.

-- The Whirl skill on its own is reasonably powerful on its own, albeit limited by the defensive capabilities of enemies, humans in particular.
-However, upgrading a sword with the Severence word of power in the Hearts Of Stone expansion not only extends its range, but also negates blocking to a ridiculous extent (at lower than Death March difficulty).
+- The Whirl skill is reasonably powerful on its own, albeit limited by the defensive capabilities of enemies, humans in particular.
+However, upgrading a sword with the Severance word of power in the Hearts Of Stone expansion not only extends its range, but also negates blocking to a ridiculous extent (at lower than Death March difficulty).
 This allows Geralt to carve up groups of enemies with ease, turning most encounters with bandits into a complete joke.
 It's essentially Geralt's Omnislash.
-The developers must have realised it too, because one of the main reasons that Alps and Bruxae in Blood And Wine are so difficult to fight is because they don't stay still long enough for this trick to work.
+The developers must have realized it too, because one of the main reasons that Alps and Bruxae in Blood And Wine are so difficult to fight is because they don't stay still long enough for this trick to work.

 - Single Cards: